An Idyllic Summer Escape on Orcas Island, Washington

 Getting There

-There are two ways to reach Orcas: ferry rides or seaplane.
+The easiest way to reach Orcas is by ferry or seaplane.
 We rented a car in Seattle (you will definitely want one to get around the island and explore the charming villages) and drove north to Anacortes to board the car ferry.
-The ferry ride takes about 75 minutes; it’s smooth and easy, with ample indoor seating and outdoor deck space, a small cafeteria that serves snacks and simple meals, and beautiful scenery along the route.
-Or if you prefer, catch an hour-long seaplane flight from Seattle, then pick up your rental car when you arrive.
+The trip takes about 75 minutes; it’s smooth and easy, with ample indoor seating and outdoor deck space, a small cafeteria that serves snacks and simple meals, and beautiful scenery along the route.
+Or if you prefer, catch a seaplane flight from Seattle, then pick up your rental car when you arrive.

 TIP: Orcas Island pairs nicely with a short stay in Seattle.
 We spent three nights in the city followed by four on the island, an ideal balance for both.